 Makowiec (Poppy Seed Cake)

-And for dessert… well honestly i’m personally not a huge fan of Polish desserts, however my husband and his siblings will tell you a must try food in Poland for dessert is makowiec, which is a poppy seed style pastry.
+And for dessert… well honestly I’m personally not a huge fan of Polish desserts, however, my husband and his siblings will tell you a must try food in Poland for dessert is makowiec, which is a poppy seed style pastry.

 It is pretty much a bread-like roll, filled with crushed poppy seed.
 Not nearly sweet enough for my preference, but a Polish favourite worth trying.

 Our eldest daughter is a big fan too and while I wouldn’t say it’s the best Polish food, it’s definitely one that many love.

 Gofry (Polish Waffles)

 Waffles may be a popular dessert from Belgium, but Poland does a pretty good job too!